nmedan/kanban-be/readme.md

 ## Running

-To run this project, follow next steps.
+To run this project, follow the steps below.

 ### Connect database